 Choose the best space.

-Choose the space where everyone gravitates already—the kitchen table, the corner spot by the living room window, the ____________ (insert your own best space here)—and find a way to make it an art space as well.
+When setting up a kids art space, choose the space where everyone gravitates already—the kitchen table, the corner spot by the living room window, the ____________ (insert your own best space here)—and find a way to make it an art space as well.
 Or to create an art space nearby.

 Or, think—where do your kids do their art now?
 Likely it’s a good candidate for at least an art outpost—a space to keep an art caddy with basic materials—even if the kids have a more dedicated art space elsewhere.